Omarkh98/FastAPI-RAG-App/README.md

-Documentation and Setup Guide can be found in Wiki :)
+Setup Guide can be found in Wiki :)